MarioAGR/docs-for-laravel.nvim/README.md

 - The first argument can be a version (`9.x`) followed by the name of the documentation to open (`blade.md`)

 `DocsForLaravelShow (version|file) (file?)`

+## TODOs?

+- Use GitHub API, list branches, cache then use that as a valid list of versions available.